TheBestPessimist/java-8-functional-presentation/Readme.md

 # java 8 stream and functional interfaces

-Presentation for javaschool students and other test subjects.
+Presented to javaschool students and other test subjects.

 This repository resides both on [github](https://github.com/TheBestPessimist/java-8-functional-presentation) and on